HL7/fhir-shorthand/input/pagecontent/tutorial.md

 ```
 info: Exported 4 profile(s) and 1 extension(s).
 ```
-### Step 5: Generate an IG
+### Step 5: Generate the Sample IG

 Check to see if the /build directory (or the directory you specified) is present.

-Now change directory of the command window to the output directory, `/GettingStarted/build`.
+Now change directory of the command window to the output directory, `~/tutorial/build`.
 At the command prompt, enter:

 ```
 $ ./updatePublisher.sh